 NW Portland – NW 2nd to NW 24th St

 Did you know that Matt Groening is from Portland?
 It’s something we learned after we moved here!
 He named some of the Simpsons characters after the streets, like Flanders, Lovejoy, Quimby, & Kearney.
-This is one of the street signs close to our place, where someone wrote in a D after NE for Ned Flanders.
+This is one of the street signs in the Pearl District, where someone wrote in a D after NE for Ned Flanders.

 23. See Ramona Quimby’s Portland

 If you were a fan of Beverly Cleary, then you probably are familiar with Ramona Quimby.
 Although the characters are fictional, the streets and landmarks are real.

 There are over 2000 species of trees and plants at the Hoyt Arboretum inside Washington Park and tons of trails to walk.
 The Maple trail is especially beautiful in the fall.

 It’s one of our favorites in the city and walking the grounds is completely free (there is a fee to enter the mansion).
 Try to visit in the summer to increase your chances of having a clear sky to see Mount Hood looming over the city.